Electrical Work: Electric Main Panel and Circuit Breakers

 How Circuit Breakers work?

-Three primary attributes defines electricity:
+Three major attributes are what define electricity:

 - Voltage